-way of chambering a shotgun.
+Cycling a pump-action shotgun as done by the Rule of Cool.
 After firing, the wielder lets go of the trigger and holds the gun vertically by the forward grip in his other hand.
 He then jerks the gun sharply upward, letting its inertia and weight work the pump, then levels the gun and fires again.
 A variation involves a lever-action rifle, where the character does something similar but holds on to the lever only, letting the gun's recoil and weight cause the handle to pull itself.

-Alternatively, it can be done prior to a fire fight, as part of a Lock And Load
+Alternatively, it can be done prior to a fire fight, as part of a Lock and Load montage.

-of unnecessary strain on the gun's moving parts, and is rather unsafe, as a considerable amount of force is required to rack the slide.
+As seen in this shotgun tutorial video, attempting this in real life is possible, but inefficient.
+It also puts a lot of unnecessary strain on the gun's moving parts, and it's unsafe, as a considerable amount of force is required to rack the slide.
 It's very possible to lose your grip and send a now-loaded firearm flying across the room.
+On the other hand, this can be justified if the user in question is handicapped.

 - The giant hand at the end of episode 5 of FLCL reloaded its giant shotgun one-handed.